crossplane/docs/content/master/concepts/composite-resources.md

 A composite resource represents a set of managed resources as a single Kubernetes object.
-Crossplane creates composite resources when users access a custom API, defined in the CustomResourceDefinition.
+Crossplane creates composite resources when users access a custom API, defined in the CompositeResourceDefinition.

 {{<hint "tip" >}}
 Composite resources are a _composite_ of managed resources.